How To Prepare Your Dog For Winter Weather

 A: Preparing your dog for winter is crucial to ensure their safety, health, and comfort during cold months.
 It helps prevent cold-related illnesses and injuries.

-A: Dress your dog in a warm coat or sweater and consider using booties to protect their paws from cold surfaces.
+A: Dress your dog in a warm coat or sweater, and consider using booties to protect their paws from cold surfaces.
 Limit outdoor time in extreme cold.

 3. Q: Should I adjust my dog's diet for winter?